Stress and Anxiety Specialist

 We experience unwanted anxiety or stress because the way we think is triggering our fight or flight system.
 It goes on to release stress hormones in the body and mind, putting us on red alert, literally preparing us for danger.
-This response system is called the limbic system; it’s a very basic and primitive part of the brain so it can struggle to understand and interpret modern times.
+We call this response system the limbic system; it’s the original, primitive and emotional part of the brain; it doesn’t understand or interpret modern times, it needs help.

 If our limbic system thinks we are in some kind of danger, it jumps in to try and save us.
-It sends signals through the brain, releasing cortisol and other stress hormones which causes the physical symptoms of stress and sometimes panic attacks.
-Anger, an increased heart rate and breathing faster are all just ways our limbic system uses to increase our strength ready to defend ourselves…
+It sends signals through the brain, releasing cortisol and other stress hormones which causes the physical symptoms of stress, anxiety and sometimes panic attacks.
+An increased heart rate, anger and breathing faster are all just ways our limbic system uses to increase our strength ready defend ourselves.

-Brilliant if we were being chased by a pack of wild animals but not so great for running our day to day lives.
+Perfect if we were being chased by a pack of wild animals but not so great for running our day to day lives

 The health benefits of beating anxiety

 The health benefits of beating anxiety are many, better sleep, a stronger immune system and improved mental health are just three important examples.
 When we are experiencing stress and anxiety, our bodies prepare for immediate danger at the expense of everything else.
 Our immune system gets neglected, and we even find it difficult to sleep – if we are on red alert, it’s no time for sleeping.